atharvades31/Machine_learning_projects/README.md

-2) Credit Card Fraud Detection :
+2) CREDIT CARD FRAUD DETECTION :

  From the dataset we need to predict if the transaction done by credit card is legit or fraud